 Peter explains that the farmers are refining Eucalyptus oil from the leaves of the Eucalyptus trees around the countryside.
 The oil is thought to have healing powers, and people rub the oil on achy joints and muscles.
 Additionally, it is used to keep away fleas and mosquitos.

 Our next stop was the local market and farming village.
-The focus on fresh takes precedence in the market.
-Most produce is harvested and sold the same day.
+The focus on freshness takes precedence in the market.
+Most produce is harvested and sold on the same day.

-After walking around the small museum, our guide, Peter, introduced us to a very kind woman (70+ years old) who was a sort of docent at the museum.
-She showed us how the rice was farmed, husked, and milled back in the day.
+After walking around the small museum, our guide, Peter, introduces us to a very kind woman (70+ years old) who is a sort of docent at the museum.
+She shows us how the rice was farmed, husked, and milled back in the day.

 After this brief tour of the countryside, we head into Hue proper…

 Hue Part Two – The City And Its Must-See Attractions

 The fighting caused substantial damage to the city, nearly destroying the Citadel.
 Because of the damage caused by the war, much of the Citadel is still under restoration.
 Even in the current state of repair, you can spend hours wandering through the grounds and buildings.